tdufala/pavo_tower_defense/README.md

 ### Requirements

 We need [Node.js](https://nodejs.org) to install and run scripts.
-Will be run on flip2.engr.oregonstate.edu server (port 6113) by default; need OSU VPN to view this.
+Will be hosted locally (port 6245) by default, via `webpack-dev-server`.

 ## Install and run